freeman-lab/pixel-grid/README.md

 #### `var pixels = require('pixel-grid')(data, opts)`

-The `data` are the values to render in each square, and can be passed as a flat or nested aray
+The `data` are the values to render in each square, and can be passed in two ways

 - flat array `[a, b, c, d]`
 - nested array `[[a, b], [c, d]]`